 You’ll have to make hundreds of decisions for your wedding, ranging from what color the napkins will be to what kind of chairs to use, to the DJ’s playlist.
 Think about what is important and spend time on those and make quick decisions for the other items.

 No one is going to remember the color of your napkins.
-Make fast decisions things like this, then spend your time on things that are important to you, like the DJ playlist, for example.
+Make fast decisions things like this rather than obsessing over them.
+Then spend your time on things that are important to you, like the DJ playlist, for example.

 Do-it-yourself arts-and-crafts projects can be a huge time sink.
 Some examples include home-made decorations, party favors, programs, slide shows, and so on.